joel-beck/readnext/README.md

 The output is a dataframe where each row represents a recommendation.
 The rows are sorted in descending order by the cosine similarity between the query paper and the candidate paper since the re-ranking step is performed by the Language Recommender.

-For compactness we limit the output to the top three recommendations:
+For brevity we limit the output to the top three recommendations:

 ```python